pragmint/open-practices/practices/automate-coding-standards.md

 Incorporating automated coding standards tools into existing projects, especially large or legacy code-bases, can be challenging.
 Lint rules and code fixes must be introduced in an incremental way.

+### Development Workflow Integration
+Automatic Coding Standards tools should be incorporated as part of the development process.
+There are many options to do this: build scrips, IDE/Editors, pre-commit, pre-push, during code review/pull requests or Continuous Integration (CI Pipeline).
+The specific approach to incorporate automatic coding standards as part of the development workflow will very depending on team preferences and the cost of running the process.

 ## Introspective Questions

 ### How Customized Are Our Automated Coding Standards?